-We are currently improving the implementation by interfacing it with more powerful external constraint solvers in Curry.
-As to further work, we also plan to develop a methodology to verify tccp code with external functions by adapting the model checkers developed in [5].
+We are currently improving our implementation by interfacing it with more powerful external constraint solvers in Curry.
+As further work, we also plan to develop a methodology to verify tccp code with external functions by adapting the model checkers developed in [6].